pka/qgpkg/README.rst

 GeoPackage file.
 The project is read using `this GeoPackage extension <https://github.com/GeoCat/qgpkg/blob/ows-spec/ows_geopackage_extension.md>`_.

 Support is given for loading multiple layers and styles from the geopackage.
-The example bellow refers to the geopackage multiple_layers.gpkg, on folder [examples](./examples)
+The example bellow refers to the geopackage multiple_layers.gpkg, on folder `examples <./examples>`_.

 .. image:: screenshot_multiple_layers.png
    :width: 70%